spryker/spryker-shop-core/Bundles/QuoteRequestPage/src/SprykerShop/Yves/QuoteRequestPage/Theme/default/components/molecules/quote-request-item-summary/README.md

-Displays product summary information: price, price for different options, total and subtotal.
+Displays product summary information: a price, a price for different options, a total, and a subtotal.